MTrop/DoomStruct/PHILOSOPHY.md

 the decisions already made so that more *educated* decisions can be made.

+### What is the primary goal of this project?

+To read Doom Engine data structures and allow the users of the library to use that data to create or manipulate other Doom-related data.
+Features that ease "map editing" or advanced graphics or sound manipulation or other decision-making logic layers are not considered to be within the scope of this project.

 ### Lots of things are somewhat "low-level."
 Why?

 Personal API philosophy.
 Assuming the intent of the user of an API will limit its design and